MigrateLib: a tool for end-to-end Python library migration: Phase 3: Evaluating

-During manual evaluation, we look into the library documents and confirm \LibPairAnalogousCount library pairs that are indeed analogous and can be potentially migrated.
-We exclude the remaining because they fall into one of the below categories: \begin{enumerate}[label=\roman*.] \item \textbf{Not analogous:} Some libraries are not analogous, \eg they provide different functionality or have different APIs. \item \textbf{Test related libraries:} For example, \textit{pytest}, \textit{mock}, etc. We exclude these libraries because our evaluation process relies on the tests.
-Therefore, migrating the test libraries themselves would may break our automated evaluation. \item \textbf{Non-API tools:} Some dependencies are command line interfaces.
+During manual validation, we look into the library documentation and confirm \LibPairAnalogousCount library pairs that are indeed analogous and can be potentially migrated.
+We exclude the remaining because they fall into one of the following categories \begin{enumerate*}[label=(\roman*)] \item \textbf{Not analogous:} Some libraries are not analogous, \eg they provide different functionality or have different APIs. \item \textbf{Test related libraries:} For example, \textit{pytest}, \textit{mock}, etc. We exclude these libraries because our evaluation process relies on the tests.
+Therefore, migrating the test libraries themselves may break our automated evaluation. \item \textbf{Non-API tools:} Some dependencies are command line interfaces.
 Since they are not used in the code, we ignore them.
 For example, \textit{black}, \textit{flake8}, etc. \item \textbf{Documentation tools:} Some dependencies are used for documentation generation.
 Since they are not used in the code, we ignore them.
-For example, \textit{sphinx}, \textit{mkdocs}, etc. \end{enumerate}
+For example, \textit{sphinx}, \textit{mkdocs}, etc. \end{enumerate*}

-\paragraph{Collecting migrations} From the above process, we have a list of \RepoIncludedCount repositories and \LibPairAnalogousCount analogous library pairs.
-For each of these repositories, we now find which of the source libraries from the analogous library pairs are used in the repository.
-To find actual usage, not just listing in the requirements file, we parse the source code of the repository and look for import statements that use the source libraries.
+Now that we have a list of \RepoIncludedCount repositories and \LibPairAnalogousCount analogous library pairs, we want to find which repositories actually use the source libraries in our list.
+It could be the case that some repositories list a requirement that is not actually used in the code.
+Accordingly, we parse the source code of each repository and look for import statements that use the source libraries.
 We find that \RepoExpCount repositories use at least one of the source libraries.
-Each source library can have one or more analogous target libraries.
-A repository, a commit, a source library and a target library thus form a \textit{unique migration instance}.
-We get a total of \MigExpCount unique migration instances, which is the product of \RepoExpCount repositories and \LibPairExpCount library pairs.
-These numbers are less than the \RepoIncludedCount repositories and \LibPairAnalogousCount analogous library pairs we started with, because we find many instances where a repository declares a dependency on a library, but does not actually use it in the code.
+Note that each source library can have one or more analogous target libraries (e.g., \aPair{requests}{aiohttp} and \aPair{requests}{httpx}).
+We use the term \textit{unique migration instance} to refer to the combination of a repository, a commit, a source library, and a target library.
+We use the latest commit of each repository at the time of our experiment (January 2025) for this purpose.
+We find a total of \MigExpCount unique migration instances, spanning \RepoExpCount repositories and \LibPairExpCount library pairs that we use for our experiments.
+The \LibPairExpCount library pairs include \SourceLibExpCount unique source libraries and \TargetLibExpCount unique target libraries, and \LibExpCount unique libraries in total.